ClaraLeDraoulec/BLM-Data-Story/index.md

-## _Abstract_
+## _Abstract : needs to be modified_

 _In 2013, the Black Lives Matter (BLM) movement emerged in response to the police brutality experienced by Black people in the United States.
 The movement has become increasingly popular, presumably due to the myriad protests that have been organized since its inception.
 However, its popularity has sparked mixed sentiment within America’s socio-political landscape.
 Thus, we analyze how select mediatized protests have impacted discourse and legislative action either in favor of or in opposition to the movement._

-## Introduction : Put some vizualizations : pie charts, map, word could... to expose the issue of racism
+# Fight against police brutality should be an everyday struggle

 Alton Sterling, Stephon Clark, or more recently Breonna Taylor and Georges Floyd have tragically become symbols of the struggle against police violence.
 The US police is indeed often involved in a lot of cases of racial persecution towards minorities, and in reaction, there have been many protests to try to change this constant harassment.